 - (a) Bat throwing is obviously dangerous.
 When you hit the ball you should drop the bat.
-In the past people have thrown the bat such that it has hit the catcher. - (b) The first time anyone on a team throws a bat, the team will get a warning. - (c) The second time anyone on that team throws a bat, they will automatically be out. - (d) The pitcher or catcher of the opposing team shall be the one to call these infractions. - (e) Please remind new players of this rule.
+In the past people have thrown the bat such that it has hit the catcher. - (b) The first time anyone on a team throws a bat, the team will get a warning. - (c) The second time anyone on that team throws a bat, they will automatically be out. - (d) The pitcher or catcher of the opposing team shall be the one to call these infractions. - (e) Please remind new players of this rule and instruct them on how to drop the bat after making contact.